 Small-scale wind installations can reduce dependency on the central electric grid and decrease monthly electric bills for residences, small businesses and schools.

-Indiana possesses viable wind resources in limited pockets scattered across the northern half of the state (maps).
+Indiana possesses viable wind resources in much of the northern half of the state (maps).
 As wind power technology improves, wholesale markets increase and green energy becomes more valuable, Indiana can maximize its wind resources by selling wind power into markets with higher electricity costs.
-This would allow wind producers to find the best markets without jeopardizing Indiana's low electricity rates.
+This allows wind producers to find the best markets without jeopardizing Indiana's low electricity rates.
 As of 2011, wind energy made up 2.7% of Indiana's electricity generation.

-For more information about wind energy, please contact OED's program manager,
+For more information about wind energy, please contact OED's Program Director for Renewables, Megan Ottesen.

 Large-scale Projects Installed